 Your clearance is filed with the Safety Officer, and is made available only to the President, if needed.

-If the eCRC was performed within the last 3 years, you can share your clearance with SVLL by using the Access Code.
+If the eCRC was performed within the last 3 years and is of the same type, you can share your clearance with SVLL by using the Access Code.
 If the clearance is older than 3 years, a new clearance is needed.
+Apply for the eCRC with the usual link, after confirming identity you can select an option to share a previous check with another organization.

 The eCRC shows the maximum time the clearance can be considered effective for any use.
 SVLL requires clearances on a more frequent basis.